Shelley Ryan

 Shelley Ryan (August 6, 1956 – January 16, 2014) was an American gardener and cook best known as the host of the television show The Wisconsin Gardener which aired on Wisconsin Public Television and other PBS Stations.
-"Gardening isn't about plants, compost or dirt," she said.
-"It's really about people."

 Background

 Ryan was born in 1956 in Carbondale, Illinois, to Neil and Jane Ford.
 She moved to Middleton, Wisconsin as a young girl, graduated from Middleton High School, and then attended and graduated from UW-Madison.

 Ryan worked at Wisconsin Public Radio for a number of years before finding her true love in plants in the gardening world.
 She became a Master Gardener through UW Extension and worked at a number of different nurseries in the area before her idea of a television show for Public TV that would cover the wants, needs and questions of the state of Wisconsin.

 The Wisconsin Gardener

 The Wisconsin Gardener is a half-hour show that Ryan produced and hosted on Wisconsin Public Television.
 On the air since 1992, the program was one of the longest running gardening programs on North American television, with hundreds of episodes filmed.
 Ryan hosted and produced the program for 21 years.
 The show led to creation of Wisconsin Public Television's Garden Expo, which draws 20,000 gardening enthusiasts to Madison every February.
 Over the years, Ryan was also the voice of promotional spots for both Wisconsin Public Television and Wisconsin Public Radio.